AnKing-Memberships/editor-image-size/README.md

 You can disable this behaviour in the add-on configuration.

 In the Anki browser you can select notes, right click and choose the "Shrink Images" action to shrink all images in the selected notes.
+This action is undoable (Edit -> Undo "Shrink Images").

 For both use cases, the images are only shrunk in the editor (it has the same effect as double-clicking them in the editor.